Knowing Nothing: The Struggles of a Newcomer Adjusting to Life Abroad in Sweden

 When you move to a new country you know nothing.
-You know so little that you don’t even know that you know nothing.
-Adjusting to life abroad means you encounter people constantly telling you “how things work here” who realize you have no knowledge with which to defend yourself.
-When I moved to Sweden this happened endlessly with employers, service-providers, locals, and even other foreigners.
-But eventually you realize your vulnerability and begin to adjust accordingly.
+In fact, you know so little that you don’t even know that you know nothing.
+Adjusting to life abroad means you encounter people constantly telling you “how things work here”.
+It doesn't make you feel great when it seems like you can't figure out the social norms, everyone else seems to get.
+And when you inevitably make a mistake and you realize you have no knowledge with which to defend yourself.
+When I moved to Sweden this happened endlessly, with employers, service-providers, locals, and even other foreigners.
+Eventually I recognized my own vulnerability and begin to adjust accordingly.

 Struggling to adapt